 - The Red Room series is about Derek Hawthorne, a snarky trenchcoat-wearing secret agent who deals with the supernatural.
 Later, he learns the bare basics of magic and becomes sort of John Constantine meets James Bond.

 Live Action TV

-Castiel from Supernatural was influenced by Constantine's image.
+- Castiel from Supernatural was influenced by Constantine's image.
 Though he's not British and doesn't smoke (as far as we know), he does wear a trenchcoat and is morally dubious, even though he's an angel.

-Angel borderlines it, there have even been comments about similarities between Constantine and Angel, or possible inspiration.
+- Angel borderlines it, there have even been comments about similarities between Constantine and Angel, or possible inspiration.
 Angel doesn't smoke, although he did once have one as Angelus.

-Franklin from True Blood is introduced as one of these, but turns out to be a villainous psycho.
+- Franklin from True Blood is introduced as one of these, but turns out to be a villainous psycho.

-Riff of Sluggy Freelance fits most of the trope.
+- Riff of Sluggy Freelance fits most of the trope.
 His dark and troubled past working as a Hereti Corp freelancer is often brought up even today.
 His inventions potentially destroying all (or most) of mankind is another for which he's visibly trying to redeem himself for.
-Dimentional travel, hell's kittens, and time travel all rear their heads in this (supposedly) Slice of Life series.
+Dimensional travel, hell's kittens, and time travel all rear their heads in this (supposedly) Slice of Life series.
 He also has a string of girlfriends he left behind.
 He doesn't smoke though.

 - Andrew Cross from morphE is a by the numbers example.
 An agent of the occult with a long coat, thick stubble and a crazed paranoid outlook.

 - Nick from Schwarz Kreuz.
 Dark and Troubled Past?
 He's a virgin vampire (this requires suicide), and that's just for starters.
 The Alcoholic?
 Check.
 Unkempt?
 Check.
 Badass Longcoat?
 Check.

 - Dante Vale from Huntik.